- What is bunting?

 - Can a request for bunting be turned down?

 - What if I have any queries, concerns or complaints?

 What is bunting?

 Bunting is a street decoration usually consisting of a collection of small flags strung together, most commonly used for street carnivals for decoration.

 How do I apply for permission to place bunting within the public highway?

 It is unlawful to string or place bunting over, along or in the highway without having first obtaining our consent as the highway authority.

-Please write to the relevant highways office to obtain the necessary consent: Surrey County Council, Hazel House, Merrow Lane, Guildford, Surrey, GU4 7BQ.
+Please write to the following address relevant to obtain the necessary consent: Surrey County Council, Hazel House, Merrow Lane, Guildford, Surrey, GU4 7BQ.

 A request for the placing of bunting within the highway must be made six weeks before the date of the proposed installation.
 This will give us sufficient time to process the application and resolve any difficulties that may arise.